aashari/boilerplate-bun-restapi/README.md

 # You can access Mongo Express at http://localhost:8081
 ```

-> 💡 Mongo Express is a web-based MongoDB admin interface that lets you view and modify your database.
+Note: Mongo Express is a web-based MongoDB admin interface that lets you view and modify your database.

 ### Step 4: Install dependencies